 1 tablespoon oil

-3.While quinoa is cooking heat the oil in other saucepan over medium heat, Test the heat by adding one cumin seed to the oil; if it cracks right away oil is ready.
+2.For Filling: heat the oil in a saucepan over medium high, Test the heat by adding one cumin seed to the oil.
+If the cumin seed cracks right away, the oil is ready.

 3.Add cumin seeds, asafetida as cumin seeds crack, add, ginger, coriander; turmeric, red chili, and salt stir for few seconds and add tomatoes.

 4.Cook the tomatoes for about 2-3 minutes; add corn, green beans, green peas and paneer.
 Cook till vegetables are tender and the liquid from gravy has evaporated, this should take about 4-5 minutes.
 Vegetables should be very moist.

 5.Stuff the tomatoes with filling, don’t over fill them.
 Set aside.

 6.For Gravy: heat the oil in flat saucepan over medium heat, pan should be large enough to hold all the tomatoes in single layer, can not overlap the tomatoes.

 7.Add cumin seeds as seeds crack add all purpose flour and stir fry for about one minute.